withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 In most cases, Astro websites will load faster than SvelteKit websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/core-concepts/component-hydration).

-SvelteKit doesn't support partial hydration, and instead has the user load and rehydrate the entire page in the browser, even if most of the page content is static.
+SvelteKit doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 SvelteKit does offer support for [page-level static, zero-JavaScript pages](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate).
 However, there is no planned support for hydrating individual components on the page.
 This leaves you with an all-or-nothing decision for interactivity on each page.

 #### Case Study: Building a Documentation Website